TalhaBruh/Cinephile-Cinema-Project/README.md

-# Cinephile by Talha Hussain FA20-BCS-049
+# Cinephile - A movie list project

 ### Movie database project using Node/Express, MongoDB and Mongoose